nuxt/nuxt/docs/3.api/1.composables/use-async-data.md

   * _transform_: a function that can be used to alter `handler` function result after resolving
   * _pick_: only pick specified keys in this array from the `handler` function result
   * _watch_: watch reactive sources to auto-refresh
   * _shallow_: return data in a shallow ref, instead of a deep ref object.
-This is useful when you want to fine-tune reactivity.
+This can improve performance when your data does not need to be deeply reactive.

 Under the hood, `lazy: false` uses `<Suspense>` to block the loading of the route before the data has been fetched.
 Consider using `lazy: true` and implementing a loading state instead for a snappier user experience.